andreaseirich/ChatCompanion/README.md

 - 🔴 Red: High-risk situation—talk to a trusted adult

 ✅ **Child-Friendly Explanations**
-- Simple language explaining detected patterns
+- Simple language suitable for ages 10-16
+- Clear, calm titles and messages for each risk level
 - Evidence snippets showing what was flagged
 - Supportive, non-shaming tone